AlienCyberCoat/VR-Drums-Ultimate-Streamer/readme.md

 Tips.

 Bring up the VR Drums Ultimate Streamer note chart in an image editor while you are charting a song to help remember what instrument you are using.
+Example below.

 ![image](https://github.com/AlienCyberCoat/VR-Drums-Ultimate-Streamer/assets/77039180/7b398513-b781-4c04-afae-c528f8808ede)